 This supplement is known to promote brain health, boost energy, and improve nervous system function among many other things.
 This particular brand also includes an extra boost of Vitamin C. I am taking one capsule daily.

-Turmeric Root Extract (late addition)
+Turmeric Curcumin C3 Complex (late addition)

 When swelling persists in the joint after surgery (weeks/months later) as it has for me, Turmeric was recommended to me by my PT to have on hand for the daily routine.
 Hopefully I’ll only need to go through a bottle or two, but I like this as a natural anti-inflammatory.